limitlessloop/vets.gov-status/scripts/migration_status/FCS Hadoop.md

 VIP CD 1 checklist is 100% completed                 |       |
 CD1 decision made                 |       |
-Planning checklist 100% completed                 |       | Checklist in development by CAS; not yet available COMPLETED ALL Migration Planning and Onboarding Tasks                 |       |
+Planning checklist 100% completed                 |       | Checklist in development by CAS; not yet available COMPLETED ALL Migration Planning and Onboarding Tasks                 |  Green     |

 ### Provisioning